ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

 # Serverless web application and API

-In this tutorial, you will create a serverless web application by hosting static website content on GitHub Pages and  implementing the application backend using Functions on IBM Cloud.
+In this tutorial, you will create a serverless web application by hosting static website content on GitHub Pages and  implementing the application backend using {{site.data.keyword.openwhisk}}.

 The application shown in this tutorial is a simple guestbook website where users can post messages.